 Sources of Fiber

 Fiber is found in complex carbohydrates, including whole-grain foods, as well as fruits and vegetables.
-Low-carb dieters who restrict carbs such as bread and cereals from their diet may suffer from digestive upsets such as constipation.
+Low-carb dieters who restrict carbs such as bread and cereals from their diet may experience digestive symptoms such as constipation.
 Bread and cereal, including granola, made from whole grains are a source of essential nutrients and fiber needed for normal body functions.
 As seen on ABC News Good Morning America, Dr. Marie Savard makes a high-fiber granola that is made of raw oats, ground flaxseed, wheat bran and seeds among other foods to help avoid and treat constipation.

 The American Heart Association recommends consuming approximately 25 grams of fiber daily.
 Eating foods that are high in fiber is often preferred to taking supplements as food offers a variety of other nutrients, vitamins and minerals.
 In addition to fruits and vegetables, add granola to your diet to achieve the recommended amounts.
 Serving sizes of granola vary and many store-bought types are high in fat or added sugars.
 Consider making your own at home and eat it with your breakfast cereal, as a snack over yogurt and berries or baked into whole-grain muffin mixes.